-Under the Amended and Restated Audit Committee Charter ("Charter"), a copy of which is attached hereto as Exhibit B, the general purpose of the Audit Committee is to assist the Board of Directors in the exercise of its fiduciary responsibility of providing oversight of the Company's financial statements and the financial reporting processes, internal accounting and financial controls, the annual independent audit of the Company's financial statements, and other aspects of the financial management of the Company.
+Under the Amended and Restated Audit Committee Charter ("Charter") the general purpose of the Audit Committee is to assist the Board of Directors in the exercise of its fiduciary responsibility of providing oversight of the Company's financial statements and the financial reporting processes, internal accounting and financial controls, the annual independent audit of the Company's financial statements, and other aspects of the financial management of the Company.
 The Audit Committee is appointed by the Board of Directors and is to be comprised of at least three directors, each of whom shall be independent, as such term is defined under the listing standards of the Nasdaq Stock Market.
 All committee members must be financially literate, or shall become financially literate within a reasonable period of time after appointment to the Committee.
-In 2003, the Board determined that one of the members of the Audit Committee was not independent.
-Thus, for purposes of the review of the Company's annual financial statements for the year ended December 31, 2003, the Audit Committee consisted of three directors, only two of which were independent.
-On March 22, 2003, John Hodgman was appointed to the Board of Directors and the Audit Committee and was designated the committee's financial expert.
-Accordingly, as of the date of this Proxy Statement, the Audit Committee consists of three members, each of whom is independent.

 Audit and other Fees.
 KPMG LLP has been the Company's auditors since 2002.
-During fiscal years 2003 and 2002, the fees for audit and other services performed by KPMG LLP for the Company were as follows:
+During fiscal years 2004, 2003 and 2002, the fees for audit and other services performed by KPMG LLP for the Company were as follows:

 Amount and percentage of Fees

-Nature of Services 2003 2002
+Nature of Services 2004 2003

-Audit \$ 118,000 (100)% \$ 37,471 (78)%
+Audit \$ 20 6,503 (100)% \$ 118 3,000 (100)%

 Audit Related \$ \$

-Financial Information System Design and
+Financial Information System Design and Implementation

-Implementation Fees \$ \$
+Fees \$ \$

-All other fees \$ \$ 10,300 (22)%
+All other fees \$ \$

-Total \$ 118,000 (100)% \$ 47,771 (100)%
+Total \$ 20 6.503 (100)% \$ 118 3.000 (100)%